storiesofsolidarity/story-database/README.md

 Provides structured data via a REST API, used by [stories-of-solidarity-api](https://github.com/spacedogXYZ/stories-of-solidarity-api) to display them visually.
 Also connects with a phone number to add new stories by SMS.

+## Data Structure

+The building blocks of this project are Stories.
+Stories have an author, a location, textual content, an optional image, and metadata about when it was posted.

+Each story has an Author, which is one-to-one mapped to the Django User model via an abstract base class.
+Authors can be grouped by Employer or Occupation.
+Authors can also be marked as Anonymous for privacy, which redacts their name in the API although not in the database.
+Users who wish to maintain full anonymity may use a pseudonym and should ensure that their content does not include identifying information.

+Text messages are parsed via the `sms` application, and users may send longer stories through multiple messages.
+They can end by sending their zipcode, which is matched to an existing Location object, or creating a new one.

+### Geolocation

+[Mapzen Search](https://mapzen.com/documentation/search/) is used to geolocate zipcodes to lat/lon, or to reverse geocode browser locations to zipcode.
+This requires a free API key, and is rate-limited.

+Stories are available at the state, county, and zipcode level, based on the geographic views defined in the frontend.
+These return previews of a few recent stories in that location, to avoid multiple roundtrips.

 ### Technologies

 * [Django](https://www.djangoproject.com) and [REST Framework](https://www.djangoproject.com)
 * [Twilio](http://django-twilio.readthedocs.io) via [django-twilio](http://django-twilio.readthedocs.io)
 * [WP-Admin](https://github.com/barszczmm/django-wpadmin)

-### Geolocation

-Uses [Mapzen Search](https://mapzen.com/documentation/search/) to geolocate zipcodes to lat/lon, or reverse geocode browser locations to zipcode.
-Requires a free API key.

 ### Development